Vegan Whole Roasted Cauliflower

 Extras

-- Spicy Tahini Sauce - you can easily make this with tahini, lemon, juice, soy sauce, and sriracha or garlic chile sauce.
-You can also swap this sauce out for vegan siracha mayo instead.
+- Spicy Tahini Sauce – you can easily make this with tahini, lemon, juice, soy sauce, and sriracha or garlic chile sauce.
+You can also substitute this sauce with vegan sriracha mayo instead.
 Both are delicious.

-- Balsamic Glaze - this sauce is easy to find at most major grocery stores or it's easy to make your own balsamic reduction.
-You can also swap this out for agave nectar or other sweet sauce to add a little sweetness to the dish.
+- Balsamic Glazeย – This sauce is easily found at most major grocery stores, or you can make your own balsamic reduction at home.
+You can also substitute this for agave nectar or another sweet sauce to add a touch of sweetness to the dish.

-- Pomegranate Seeds - this adds color, texture, and a delicious taste to the dish.
+- Pomegranate Seeds – Adds color, texture, and a delicious taste to the dish.

-- Fresh Parsley - optional to add a little color and fresh taste.
+- Fresh Parsley – optional to add a touch of color and a fresh taste.

 - A Pot – you will need a pot large enough to blanch a whole head of cauliflower.

-- A Baking Dish - You will need an oven-safe dish that is slightly larger than the head of cauliflower.
-I like to use my small iron skillet, but you can use whatever you have.
+- A Baking Dish – You will need an oven-safe dish that is slightly larger than the head of cauliflower.
+I prefer to use my small iron skillet, but feel free to use whatever you have.

 A full printable version of this recipe with ingredient measurements is available at the bottom of this post.